September 6 to November 2, 2014

-Walk and Talk Tour with the curator, hors d' oeuvres, cash bar, and live music.
+Guest Speakers, hors d' oeuvres, cash bar, and live music

 Public viewing during regular gallery hours is free and everyone is welcome!